Printer Friendly Version

 John is often engaged to mediate challenging matters in which the legal issues are not driving the dispute, but the personalities are the issue.
 Lawyers are often frustrated because their analytical and persuasive legal skills are often ineffective with high conflict people.
 John’s years of training and experience have helped him achieve successful results when legal analysis and vigorous advocacy have failed to achieve settlement.
 John believes it is most important to treat everyone, even the most difficult person, with empathy, attention and respect.
 John practices polite persistence without coercion and is committed to follow through when cases do not settle at the first session.

-John is proficient in conducting mediations using Zoom and other virtual platforms and offers complimentary test sessions with participants to make sure that everyone is comfortable with the process.
+John is proficient in conducting mediations using Zoom and other virtual platforms.

 Legal Career & Prior Experience: